 Going back to lowering your income during the base year…

 There are a few steps parents may take in order to keep their income low before their kids go to college and they file the FAFSA.
 What’s really nice about them is that they are all legal, which means that being penalized should be the least of their worries.
-Some of the things that they may give a try to lower their income include:

-- Taking an unpaid leave of absence.
+- Take an unpaid leave of absence.

-- Increasing contribution to retirement funds.
+- Increase contribution to retirement funds (IRA, 401K).

-- Opening a health savings account (HSA).
+- Open a health savings account (HSA).

 But keep in mind that one should try any attempt to lower the family income well before the FAFSA is submitted.
 This is to keep any capital gains that may come into being from increasing the income during the base year.